-The statements of net position present information on the NWSA's assets and liabilities, with the difference between the assets and deferred outflows, and liabilities and deferred inflows reported as net position.
+The statements of net position present information on the NWSA's assets and deferred outflows and liabilities and deferred inflows, with the difference between the assets and deferred outflows, and liabilities and deferred inflows reported as net position.
 Over time, increases or decreases in net position may serve as an indicator of whether the financial position of the NWSA is improving or deteriorating.
 The statements of revenues, expenses and changes in net position shows how the NWSA's net position changed during the year.
 These changes are reported in the period in which the underlying event occurs, regardless of the timing of related cash flows.